jcoglan/canopy/site/langs/javascript.md

 You invoke the parser by calling the module's `parse()` function with a string.
-In the browser, you can call `URL.parse()` rather than using `require()`; Canopy greates a global named after the grammar.
+In the browser, you can call `URL.parse()` rather than using `require()`; Canopy creates a global named after the grammar.

 The `parse()` method returns a tree of *nodes*.